Inpatient Medicine

 Neurology

-All PGY2 residents rotate on the neurology inpatient service for a month to learn to diagnose and manage a variety of neurological conditions.
+All PGY2 residents rotate on the neurology inpatient service for two weeks to learn to diagnose and manage a variety of neurological conditions.
 University of Vermont Medical Center provides multidisciplinary stroke care and has been classified as a primary stroke center by the Joint Commission.

 Additional Electives